isomerpages/bca-buildsg/_our-stories/Interviews/The Adaptable Builder.md

 the way we work, and the environment that we work in.</p>
 <p>Tools now offer greater convenience and efficiency, and repetitive or
 risky tasks are now performed with robotics or are automated.
-For example, there are now robots that paint and lay floor tiles, revolutonalising construction.
-To enhance safety, we also use CCTVs for real-time monitoring, which alert us to unsafe practices for immediate action.</p>
+For example, there are now robots that paint and lay floor tiles, allowing us to do more with less.&nbsp; To enhance safety, we also use CCTVs for real-time monitoring, which alert us to unsafe practices for immediate action.</p>
 <p><strong>Q: How does one become a construction manager?
 Can you tell us more about your journey?</strong>
 </p>
 <p>A: When pursuing my civil engineering undergraduate studies, I interned